ladenberger/BMotionStudio_Tutorial/README.md

 assert res1.value == "4"
 ```
 This example evaluates the expression _card(call_buttons)_ in the current state of the model.
 The result is of the type _EvalResult_. _EvalResult_ is a special class created to make dealing with the evaluated result much easier.
+The _value_ returns the result as a string.

 Every _EvalResult_ also has a method which allows for the easy translation of the String representation to be translated into a corresponding Java object (i.e. "1" will be translated as the integer object 1).